icicle-lang/icicle-ambiata/README.md

 Purpose
 -------

-Icicle is a language for expressing (and statically verifying) streaming computations for fast generation of machine learning features and event sourcing states.
+Icicle is a language for expressing (and statically checking) streaming computations for fast generation of machine learning features and event sourcing states.